 Water and wastewater management

-A healthy water sector is critical to economic growth and competitiveness.
+A safe and reliable supply of water and the protection of water resources are essential for human life and ecosystems.
 By 2025, 800 million people will be living in countries or regions with absolute water scarcity, and the stress of diminishing water resources will be felt by two-thirds of the world’s population.
 This, alongside ageing or insufficient infrastructure and poor water and wastewater management has a lasting impact on people, economic activities and the environment.

 As the largest lender to the global water sector to date, with almost EUR 64bn for some 1 400 projects, we are making water security for economic growth a priority.
 In 2015, we provided nearly EUR 4bn in finance for water related projects, bringing access to safe drinking water to 21 million people and improved sanitation to 20 million people.